hyperledger-archives/grid-rfcs/text/0000-grid-primitives.md

   otherwise the transaction is invalid.

 The schema is created with the provided fields, in addition to the Pike organization ID as the `owner_id`.
-The schema is then stored in state,
+The schema is then stored in state.

 The inputs for SchemaCreateAction must include: